jaustin/Gorilla/Minar.md

 InterruptIn button(BUTTON1);
 DigitalOut  led(LED1);

-// If we use the Scheduler namespace we simplify our code later on using minar::Scheduler;
+// If we use the Schedur class from the minar namespace we simplify our code later on using minar::Scheduler;

 void buttonTask() {